Other Factors to Consider in Choosing a VPN

 • VPN Protocol Overhead - There are a few different encryption protocols that a VPN can use and also there may be different levels of encryption security within a protocol.
 The higher the strength of the encryption the more time it will take to encrypt the data.
 This encryption overhead affects the speed of the overall VPN connection.
 However, encryption overhead is no longer a large factor affecting VPN speed because computers are sufficiently fast enough that strong encryption only results in a slight loss in data throughput speed.

-• VPN Bandwith Restrictions - Some VPN services will actually cap their user’s connection speed to a certain level.
+• VPN Bandwidth Restrictions - Some VPN services will actually cap their user’s connection speed to a certain level.
 A VPN with no bandwidth capping is obviously to be preferred.

 VPN review sites will usually include an assessment of the speed of a VPN within the review.
 When reading these reviews be certain to remember that most review sites receive kickbacks from VPNs in the form of commissions for customer referrals.
 Speed test results may be skewed just as other components of the review may be biased when the reviewer is compensated through the affiliate program of a VPN company.

-Despite this potential for bias, the ongoing VPN speed test results listed at https://www.bestvpn.com/guides/vpn-speed-tests/ may be useful.
-I’ve not come across any other large compilation of VPN speed tests and the results might be used as a starting point in assessing the potential speeds that you may experience when using some VPN services.
+Despite this potential for bias, the ongoing VPN speed test results listed at https://www.top10vpn.com/best-vpn/fastest-vpn/ and https://www.top10vpn.com/vpn-speed-test/ may be useful.
+The results might be used as a starting point in assessing the potential speeds that you may experience when using some VPN services.

 Privacy with respect to the VPN itself